Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 - **Do you have an existing dbt platform account**: If you answer `Y`, you will be given instructions for downloading your dbt platform profile to register the extension.
 An `N` answer will skip to the next step.
 - **Ready to run a dbtf init?** (If there is no `profiles.yml` file present): You will go through the dbt configuration processes, including connecting to your data warehouse.
 - **Ready to run a dbtf debug?** (If there is an existing `profiles.yml` file): Validates that your project is configured correctly and can connect to your data warehouse.
-- **Ready to run a dbtf parse?**: Your dbt project will be parsed to check for compatibility with <constant name="fusion" />.
+- **Ready to run a dbtf parse?**: Your dbt project will be parsed to check for compatibility with <Constant name="fusion" />.
     - If any issues are encountered during the parsing, you'll be given the option to run the [dbt-autofix](https://github.com/dbt-labs/dbt-autofix?tab=readme-ov-file#installation) tool to resolve the errors.
 If you opt not to run the tool during the migration processes, you can always run it later or manually fix any errors.
 However, the migration tool can not continue until the errors are resolved.
 - **Ready to run a ‘dbtf compile -static-analysis off’?** (Only runs once the parse passes): Compiles your project without any static analysis, mimicking dbt Core.
-This compile only renders Jinja into SQL, so <constant name="fusion" />'s advanced SQL comprehension is temporarily disabled.
+This compile only renders Jinja into SQL, so <Constant name="fusion" />'s advanced SQL comprehension is temporarily disabled.
-- **Ready to run a ‘dbtf compile’?**: Compiles your project with full <constant name="fusion" /> static analysis.
+- **Ready to run a ‘dbtf compile’?**: Compiles your project with full <Constant name="fusion" /> static analysis.
 It checks that your SQL code is valid in the context of your warehouse's tables and columns.

     <Lightbox src="/img/docs/extension/fusion-onboarding-complete.png" title="The message received when you have completed migrating your project to the dbt Fusion engine." width="60%" />

-Once the migration tool is completed, you're ready to dive into all the features that the <constant name="fusion_engine" /> has to offer!
+Once the migration tool is completed, you're ready to dive into all the features that the <Constant name="fusion_engine" /> has to offer!

 ## Register the extension